Support our projects

 THE GERSHON LEGMAN LIBRARY: The Museum’s collection includes around 300 origami books for all experience levels.
 It also maintains an archive of historical documents partially consisting of the legacy of Gershon Legman, the first origami historian.
 An appointment is necessary for consultation of library documents.

-WORKSHOPS: The Origami Museum in Coloniaplans to offer training workshops at different levels as well as origami teacher training workshops.
-These are projected to begin in 2020, and information about these will be forthcoming.
+WORKSHOPS: The Origami Museum in Colonia plans to offer training workshops at different levels as well as origami instructors training workshops.
+Information about these will be forthcoming.

 FILM: Showings of documentary films related to origami.

-STORE: Sales of paper origami figures (kamiy washi), books, kits and topical souvenirs.
+STORE: Sale of origami (kami and washi), books, kits and souvenirs.